 It was a big world and it would take me a lifetime to see it all.
 I figured all I had to do was sell every once in a while to support my habit.
 Nothing would stop me.

-For many of us so-called nomads, roaming this planet became a normal way of life, our friends and family looked at us crazy wondering why we never settled down in one place.
-Some even gave up or disappeared from our lives completely.
-Little did they know, travel was our probiotic– We continued to justify our moving by calling ourselves nomads, drifters, or gypsies.
-My adventures continue, after all, it is said, “If you travel far enough, you meet yourself’.
+Eventually, roaming the planet became a normal way of life, my friends and family looked at me like I was crazy.
+They wondered why I never settled down in one place.
+Some even gave up or disappeared from my life completely.
+Little did they know, travel was my probiotic– I continued to justify it by calling myself a nomad, a drifter, or even a gypsy as if it was in my blood or part of my DNA.
+I was a nomad for life!
+After all, it is said, “If you travel far enough, you’ll meet yourself’.

-I am now living in two hemispheres fueled by adrenaline.
-Living an abundant life while coincidentally ending up on the same beaches or shallow waters I only had dreamt about.
-Far from my birthplace, my family, and familiar things that kept me tied down.
-I remain calm while having journeyed to the ends of the earth to meet myself.
-I’ve found that still place of chaos where magic meets madness.
-Bali is the place I now call home, it’s where I can sit still long enough to hear my own voice from within.
+I am now migrating back and forth between two hemispheres still fueled by adrenaline.
+Living an abundant life while coincidentally ending up on the same beaches and shallow waters I had once dreamt about as a kid.
+Far from my birthplace, family, and familiar things.
+I have journeyed to the ends of the earth to meet myself.
+I found that still yet chaotic place where magic meets madness.
+Travel is my home, it’s where I can sit still long enough to feel free.

 New York Times, Washington Post, Los Angeles Times, Times of London, Lonely Planet Guides, Library of Congress, Compton’s Encyclopedia, The Guardian, National Geographic, Smithsonian magazine, The New Yorker, Time, Newsweek, Reuters, AP, AFP, Wall Street Journal, The Atlantic Monthly, The Economist, Global Viewpoint Christian Science Monitor, Foreign Policy, Wikipedia, BBC, CNN, NBC News, Fox News and various books and other publications.